RDWV/rdwv-docs/guides/server-management-settings.md

 ### Check for updates once a day

-When enabled, your instance will check github for new Bitcart releases, and display a notification in the admin panel that a new update is available.
+When enabled, your instance will check github for new RedWaves releases, and display a notification in the admin panel that a new update is available.

 ![New update available message](../.gitbook/assets/new_update.jpg)

 ### Allow access to configurator for unauthorized users

 By default it is on.
-When enabled, users can access `https://admin.yourbitcart.ai/configurator`, and deploy their instance from there via the [Configurator](../deployment/configurator.md).
+When enabled, users can access `https://admin.rdwv.app/configurator`, and deploy their instance from there via the [Configurator](../deployment/configurator.md).

 ## Store policies